 History and Importance of Ningaloo Reef

 The Ningaloo Reef has been around for a very long time, growing bit by bit over millions of years.
 It's important on a global scale being home to an abundance of marine species.
 These species rely on the reef for food, shelter, and places to have their babies.
+Due to its exceptional ecological significance and striking beauty, the Ningaloo Coast, anchored by the reef, was designated a UNESCO World Heritage site in 2011, affirming its status as a globally recognised natural marvel.

 Top Marine Species to Encounter